GoogleCloudPlatform/docker-registry/README.md

 #### Locally

 1. Start the registry and mount your credentials from a data container named gcloud-config.
-You also need to pass some environment variables to your container, i.e. GCS_BUCKET and BOTO_PATH (path to your .boto file with credentials.
-If you have logged in with [gcloud container](https://index.docker.io/u/google/cloud-sdk/), your credentials are in /.config/gcloud/legacy_credentials/<YOUR_EMAIL>/.boto.
+You also need to pass some environment variables to your container, i.e. GCS_BUCKET and BOTO_PATH (path to your .boto file with credentials).
+If you have logged in with [gcloud container](https://index.docker.io/u/google/cloud-sdk/), your credentials are in /.config/gcloud/legacy_credentials/{your email}/.boto.
 For more information about getting OAuth2 credentials please refer to [google/cloud-sdk](https://index.docker.io/u/google/cloud-sdk/) documentation.

     ```